hydraulic-software/conveyor/guidebook/docs/continuous-integration.md

 An alternative approach is to set a passphrase, then put the encrypted `app.signing-key` value into your main app config that gets checked into version control.
 You can then put the passphrase into an environment variable and specify it on the command line with `--passphrase=env:PASSPHRASE`.

 To get Conveyor onto your build agents either download the Linux tarball or pre-install it on your agents.
 You can get a link for the current version from the [download page](https://downloads.hydraulic.dev/conveyor/download.html), which will look like this: `https://downloads.hydraulic.dev/conveyor/conveyor-${CONVEYOR_VERSION}-linux-amd64.tar.gz`.

+!!! important "Caching Conveyor downloads"
+    Please be careful that your CI/build system doesn't download Conveyor over and over again.
+If you can't pre-install it on your workers for some reason, make sure the download is cached locally.
+IP addresses that seem to be re-downloading Conveyor on every build may be throttled or blocked.

 ## macOS keychain access